German Ambassador Sabine Sparwasser

-Franziska Hagedorn is the Deputy Head of Mission.
-She takes care of coordination and policy issues and heads the political affairs section.
+Gerhard Schlaudraff is the Deputy Head of Mission.
+He takes care of coordination and policy issues and heads the science and economy section.

 The Defence Attaché is Head of the Embassy's Service for Military Affairs.
 He represents the Federal Minister of Defence in all areas of cooperation with the Canadian armed forces.
 He also guides German military personnel in Canada and promotes contacts with the German defence industry.